hei-school/poja/README.md

 poja is to be used à-la Gitflow but with only two branches/environments: prod and preprod.
 The moment you push in one of these branches, CI/CD will be triggered.

+## Code Quality

+* A formatting script is embedded with POJA.
+Just run `./format.sh` and your whole code will be formatted using Google Java Format.
+To cite the GJF team: "There is no configurability as to the formatter's algorithm for formatting.
+This is a deliberate design decision to unify our code formatting on a single format."

+* CI will fail whenever code coverage is below 80%.
+POJA code are not taken into account in the coverage computation, as they are marked by the annotation `@PojaGenerated`.
+More generally, any class annotated with `@...Generated` will be excluded from coverage computation.

 ## Requirements

 Create first: